dalikewara/ayapingping-go/README.md

 - In this package, you create packages to help you do some common tasks
 - Provide reusable packages for your application
+- You may call any functions inside this package from anywhere

 ### src/repository